OpenNews/datainstitute-website/homepage.md

 ---

 <div class="page-intro">
-    <p class="big-type">This free, intensive workshop teaches journalists how to&nbsp;use data, design, and code.
-The Data Institute will return in person Monday, July 10–Friday, July 21, 2023.</p>
+     <p class="big-type">This free, intensive workshop teaches journalists how to&nbsp;use data, design and code.
+The Data Institute will return in person Mon., July 10 – Fri., July 21, 2023.</p>

       <div class="sub-nav">
         <p>The deadline to apply is May 24